savvyt/twitter/README.md

 ## The pipeline

-Now let's start setting everything up, from the VM to the Dataflow job.
-Most of the work is done upfront with setting up the VM
+Now let's start setting everything up, from the VM to Pub/Sub to the Dataflow job.
+Most of the work is done upfront with setting up the VM, so there will be a lot of detail in the first section.

 ### Send messages from Twitter API to Pub/Sub